Find a Part Now

 • Fluted taillamps, the design pioneered on the R107/C107, was carried over.
 The fluted design maintains the visibility of taillamps when the dirt accumulates on the outer edges.

-• Driver's airbags were introduced in 1981 as an extra-cost option for all models and engines.
-From September 1987 on, the passenger's airbags were added as extra-cost option for the 1988 model year.
-The consumers could choose either driver's airbag only or driver's and passenger's airbags.
-For the US market, the driver's airbags were standard from 1987 onward due to the federal regulations; the passenger's airbags were extra cost option until 1989 when they became standard for models with V8 engines only and 1991 for the rest of model range.
+• Airbags The driver's side airbag was introduced in 1981 as an extra-cost option for all models and engines.
+The consumers could either choose driver's airbag only or driver's and passenger's airbags.
+For the US market, the driver's side airbag became standard for the 1985 model year onwards.
+From September 1987 on, the passenger's side front airbag were added as extra-cost option for the 1988 model year.
+The passenger's front airbag was an extra cost option until 1989 when it became standard for models with V8 engines only and 1991 for the rest of model range.

 • Traction control system (TCS), also known as Acceleration Slip Regulation (ASR), to prevent wheelspin (a Mercedes-Benz first).
 This feature was available on European models only from 1989 and 1991 and on North American models (560 SEL and 560 SEC) for 1991 only.